makrai/notes/bisk2004-ground-lang-bengio.md

 # WS3.
 Perception

 * axioms from which to extrapolate.
-Learned, physical heuristics, such as that
+Learned, physical heuristics
-  * eg a falling cat will land quietly, are abstracted into language metaphors like as nimble as a cat (Lakoff, 1980)
+  * eg a falling cat will land quietly
+  * abstracted into language metaphors like as nimble as a cat (Lakoff, 1980)
   * forms the basis for how people make entailment and reasoning decisions
 * children require grounded sensory input, not just speech, to learn language (Sachs+ 1981; O’Grady, 2005; Vigliocco+ 2014)
 * auditory input is necessary for understanding sarcasm, stress, and prosody
-* tactile senses give meaning, both physical (Sinapov+ 2014; Thomason+ 2016) and abstract, to concepts like heavy and soft
+* tactile senses give meaning, both physical (Sinapov+ 2014; Thomason+ 2016) and abstract, to concepts like `heavy` and `soft`
 * Visual perception is necessary (Harnad, 1990)
-* frames and scripts
-  (Schank and Abelson, 1977; Charniak, 1977; Dejong, 1981; Mooney and Dejong, 1985)
+* frames and scripts (Schank and Abelson, 1977; Charniak, 1977; Dejong, 1981;
+  Mooney and Dejong, 1985)
   * require understanding often unstated sets of pre~ and post-conditions
   * eg learn the meaning, method, and implications of painting?
 (Charniak 77)
   * A web crawl of knowledge from an exponential number of possible how-to,